Not sure how to go about parquet floor cleaning?

 Parquet is a wooden flooring style that emerged in the 17th century in France.
 To create designs, a selection of hardwoods is cut into geometric figures and arranged in sophisticated novel patterns.
-These wooden pieces are sanded, polished and glued down into unique arrangements.
+Craftsmen sand, polish and glue down wooden pieces into unique arrangements.

 Parquet or wooden flooring demanded craftsmanship of the highest level in its early era; only the wealthiest in the society afforded it as it was far more expensive than other floorings.
 Despite the high cost of installation parquet flooring continued its popularity until 1930s when carpets were introduced, a cheaper, warmer and exotic alternative to wooden flooring.
 However, with the advent of wooden manufacturing technology, parquet flooring became less expensive and thus clawed back to market popularity in the 1980s.

 Parquet flooring is known to make a living room or a lounge warm, cosy and elegant.
 It goes well with several interior styles from classic to vintage, modern or contemporary.

 Cleaning and Maintenance of Parquet Flooring

 While parquet flooring adds to the style quotient of interior design, it requires regular maintenance and care otherwise the polish of wooden frames will deteriorate over time.
 In this guide, we will discuss how to clean and maintain parquet floor.